01micko/desert-moon/README.md

 # desert-moon
-A program to produce a suite of images for boot screens, wallpapers, website banners.
+A program to produce a suite of images for boot screens, wallpapers, website banners and more.

 ### teaser